GiggleLiu/viznet/docs/index.rst

 viznet
 ===========
-viznet is intended for scientific programming, with complex number support and periodic boundary condition and most importantly, extensible.
+**viznet** is a flexible framework based on matplotlib. it is intended for plotting neural networks, tensor networks and quantum circuits.

 Our project repo is https://github.com/GiggleLiu/viznet